Frequently Asked Questions

 Does Iris teach classes?

 Iris used to teach classes, but has become too busy to continue teaching.
 She has a book available called Finger Painting Weekend Workshop, and a free video on her website.
-She is now writing a three-part book for drawing, painting and marketing that will be available in 2018.
+She is now writing a three-part book for drawing, painting and marketing that will be available before 2020.

 Does Iris paint commissions for people?